fastrgv/Asud/README.md

 ...

 After working with the tool and eliminating as many candidate digits as possible, one can save the state using the "s" key.
-This creates the file: frestore.txt
+This creates the file: frestoreB.txt

 To restart, type the executable name with no parameter.